evergreen-ci/evergreen/docs/graphql.md

 GraphQL Playground, which can be found at https://evergreen.mongodb.com/graphql, to experiment with and explore the available data.

-To use the API in your own code, you can use the endpoint https://evergreen.mongodb.com/graphql/query, or alternatively, leverage code generation to generate typings in your preferred language.
+If you intend to use this API for production-level code, we ask that you get in touch with us to ensure proper support.
+However, if you wish to perform exploratory operations, there is no need to seek prior authorization.

 ## Authentication